danvlasov-lab/cyber-course-portfolio/unit-1-presecurity/subnetting/U1-03f_Subnetting_Basics.md

 fe80:0000:0000:0000:0000:0000:0000:0001 → fe80::1

 ### 6.3 - A conceptual question
-In your own words, in 2–3 sentences: why do we need IPv6?
-(You covered this in class — this is a chance to write it down in a way you'd explain to a classmate who missed the lesson.)
+- In your own words, in 2–3 sentences: why do we need IPv6?

+We need IPv6 because the older IPv4 standard ran out of unique IP addresses to assign to the billions of phones, computers, and smart devices connected to the internet today.
+IPv6 provides a practically limitless supply of addresses ($2^{128}$) so every device can have its own permanent, direct connection without relying on workarounds like NAT